krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 ![Flow block diagram of the summation function](iteration_and_recursion.assets/iteration.png)

-The number of operations in this summation function is proportional to the size of the input data $n$, or in other words, it has a "linear relationship."
+The number of operations in this summation function is proportional to the size of the input data $n$, or in other words, it has a "linear relationship".
 In fact, this "linear relationship" is what time complexity describes.
 This topic will be discussed in more detail in the next section.

 ### While Loops